How to Elope in Illinois – Locations, Permits, & Illinois Elopement Packages

 Illinois Elopement Packages

-Perfect for couples wanting a multi-day experience with a lot of adventure.
-This package is best if you want to elope in one epic location and experience another the following day.
+This option is ideal if you’re dreaming of a deeply immersive experience that feels more like a getaway than a single-day event.
 An example of this would be eloping on the beach of Lake Michigan.
 The next day, heading into Chicago to explore the big city and ending the evening sailing Lake Michigan while the sun sets.

 Illinois Elopement Checklist